Brianbla/ALMTools/CIHOL.md

 **Set up your Visual Studio Online account:** This step helps you download the source code, and then push it to your own Visual Studio Online account.

-**Set up Windows virtual machine in Azure as the Build Agent:** In this step, you will create a new Windows machine, install all the dependencies required to be a build machine, and then configure a build agent on it.
+**Add PartsUnlimited source to the Main Repo:** In this step, you will create a new Windows machine, install all the dependencies required to be a build machine, and then configure a build agent on it.

 **Create Continuous Integration Build:** In this step, you will create a build definition in Visual Studio Online that will be triggered every time a commit is pushed to your repository in Visual Studio Online.